There are some cities in this world that leave a lasting impression on you… and this foodie paradise is at the top of my nostalgia list.

 After agonizing over their menu (everything sounded amazing), I opted for the Chorizo Eggs Benedict because how could I not?
 Some people had told me that L’Avenue would be the best eggs benedict I’ve ever had, and I can confirm that it was absolutely amazing!

 The hollandaise sauce was perfect, the saltiness and subtle spice of the chorizo complimented the dish so well, and I just. could. not. stop. eating.
 With the side of crisp potatoes they offer, I was stuffed.

 For extra food porn purposes, pictured below is my friend’s Monsieur Seguin Eggs Benedict, which has cheese, spinach and sauteed mushrooms.
 Mmmmm.

 There is one last reason why I would say that L’Avenue is a must-visit if you are in Montréal and that is: the bathroom.
 It is seriously the coolest bathroom I have ever been in.
 Not convinced?
 Creeped out by my suggestion?
-Check out these photos (including an indulgent bathroom selfie):
+You just have to go see for yourself.